Caleres (NYSE:CAL) Updates FY 2021 Earnings Guidance

-Caleres (NYSE:CAL) last posted its earnings results on Wednesday, November 17th.
-The textile maker reported $1.59 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.15 by $0.44.
-The business had revenue of $784.20 million for the quarter, compared to analyst estimates of $753.68 million.
-Caleres had a negative net margin of 0.75% and a positive return on equity of 38.49%.
-Caleres’s revenue was up 21.1% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $0.48 EPS.
-On average, sell-side analysts anticipate that Caleres will post 3.3 earnings per share for the current fiscal year.

-A number of equities research analysts have recently issued reports on CAL shares.
-Zacks Investment Research cut shares of Caleres from a strong-buy rating to a hold rating in a research note on Tuesday, November 2nd.
-Loop Capital upped their price objective on shares of Caleres from $35.00 to $40.00 and gave the company a buy rating in a research note on Friday.

-In related news, CEO Diane M. Sullivan sold 17,900 shares of the stock in a transaction dated Wednesday, September 1st.
-The shares were sold at an average price of $25.56, for a total value of $457,524.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Diane M. Sullivan sold 2,626 shares of the firm’s stock in a transaction dated Tuesday, November 9th.
-The shares were sold at an average price of $27.00, for a total transaction of $70,902.00.
+In related news, CEO Diane M. Sullivan sold 18,392 shares of Caleres stock in a transaction dated Wednesday, November 17th.
+The stock was sold at an average price of $27.55, for a total value of $506,699.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CFO Ken Hannah sold 10,000 shares of Caleres stock in a transaction dated Friday, October 1st.
+The stock was sold at an average price of $22.51, for a total value of $225,100.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 84,532 shares of company stock valued at $2,141,022.
-Corporate insiders own 4.80% of the company’s stock.
+Over the last three months, insiders have sold 102,924 shares of company stock worth $2,647,722.
+Insiders own 4.80% of the company’s stock.

 Caleres Company Profile